 - Empty the mug and shake the water off the brush.
 Add the cream to the bowl and start to lather in circular motions.

 - Squeeze out all the lather from your brush.
-And check that it is thick and creamy with a nice sheen.
+Check that it is thick and creamy with a delicate sheen.